DMoodley14/ambubook/README.md

 # ambubook

-An online ambulance booking platform developed with Flutter and Firebase.
+An online ambulance booking platform developed with Flutter and Cloud Firestore.
 Initially purposed for Limpopo Department of Health.

 Problem: Emergency interfacility transport of patients is currently being booked using a telephone.
 Often issues such as telephone lines being offline, poor signal, and a language barrier make it difficult to book the correct transport.